jamesrayman/Ero/docs/euclid.md

 ## Literals

 Literals are straightforward specifications of objects, the simplest type of expression.
-Below is a list of all types of literals in Euclid:
+Below is a list of all types of literals in Euclid.

 ### Real Literals

 Real literals in Euclid are based off of decimal real literals in C. Real literals are strings of at least one decimal digit.
 A decimal point (`.`) may be inserted anywere in this literal.
 Scientific notation may also be used by appending `e` or `E`, followed by an optional sign, (`+` or `-`), followed by an integer representing the exponent.

-Below are some examples of correct real literals:
+Below are some examples of correct real literals.

 ```text
 743